jeremiah-shaulov/office_spirit_mysql/README.md

 - `conn.inTrx: boolean` - true if a transaction was started.
 Queries like `START TRANSACTION` and `ROLLBACK` will affect this flag.
 - `conn.inTrxReadonly: boolean` - true if a readonly transaction was started.
 Queries like `START TRANSACTION READ ONLY` and `ROLLBACK` will affect this flag.
 - `conn.noBackslashEscapes: boolean` - true, if the server is configured not to use backslash escapes in string literals.
 Queries like `SET sql_mode='NO_BACKSLASH_ESCAPES'` will affect this flag.
-- `conn.charset: Charset` - collation ID, as appears in `SELECT * FROM information_schema.collations`.
 - `conn.schema: string` - if your server supports change schema notifications, this will be current default schema (database) name.
 Queries like `USE new_schema` will affect this value.

 Initially these variables can be empty.
 They are set after actual connection to the server, that happens after issuing the first query.
 Or you can call `await conn.connect()`.